kotchaosu/vagrant_workshop/README.md

     $ git clone https://github.com/Zhebr/vagrant_workshop.git

-It has completed Vagrantfile, but if you really want completely new to Vagrant - please remove it.
+It has completed Vagrantfile, but if you are completely new to Vagrant - please remove it.

     $ cd vagrant_workshop
     $ rm Vagrantfile